ronin-rb/ronin-nmap/man/ronin-nmap.1.md

 ## COMMANDS

 *convert*
-: Converts an nmap .xml file to JSON or CSV.
+: Converts an nmap XML file to JSON or CSV.

 *dump*
-: Dumps the targets from an nmap .xml file.
+: Dumps the targets from an nmap XML file.

 *import*
 : Imports an nmap XML file into ronin-db.